Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • Microphone stayed on after the Flow Bubble was hidden.
 The microphone now stops immediately when the bubble is hidden.

 • Waveform animation kept moving when the microphone wasn't picking up sound.
-The waveform now goes flat after 5 seconds of silence.
-After 15 seconds, a "Microphone is not working" notification appears with a "Select microphone" button.
-If audio recovers, the waveform resumes and notifications clear automatically.
+The waveform now goes flat after a short period of silence.
+If silence continues, a "Microphone is not working" notification appears with a "Select microphone" button.
+The escalated notification remains until you stop dictation or take an action — it does not auto-clear on audio recovery.

 • Status notifications sometimes didn't disappear after clicking an action button.
 Notifications now dismiss after you click an action.